 Why Dogs Bark

 Dogs bark during play, defense, to greet and to garner attention.
 Think of barking as a canine fire alarm that alerts the dog's family to anything unusual.
-The arrival of friend or foe, a scary scent from visiting wildlife or the sight of you wearing a hat--or Grandma ringing the doorbell--may prompt barks.
+The arrival of friend or foe, a scary scent from visiting wildlife, or someone ringing the doorbell may prompt barks.

 Dogs also bark to get their own way.
-When Rex barks at the mailman each day, the mailman leaves and rewards him for barking.
+When your dog barks at the mailman each day, the mailman leaves.
+In your dog’s mind, this is a reward for barking.
 Smart dogs remember success and repeat the behavior again and again.
-That means when a visitor arrives at the door and your dog is suspicious of the stranger, the barks are used to shoo away a potential intruder.
+That means when a visitor arrives at the door and your dog is suspicious of the stranger, he uses barks to drive away a potential intruder.

-When you yell at the dog to stop barking, hey may think you're joining the bark-fest and bark even louder.
-Other times, Rex barks to get attention.
-Even if a scolding follows, Rex thinks, "Mom pays attention to me when I bark."
-You've rewarded his behavior.
+When you yell at your dog to stop barking, he may think you're joining the bark-fest and bark even louder.
+Other times, your dog barks to get attention.
+Even if a scolding follows, your dog might think, "Mom pays attention to me when I bark."
+You've rewarded his barking behavior.

 You will never eliminate barking because dogs remain determined to warn and protect loved ones.
-However, you can teach dogs to respect barking limits.
-Save your sanity and your relationship with neighbors by offering alternatives to barking.
+But you can teach your dog barking limits with the Hush command.

-The best way to stop nuisance barking and to teach a Hush command is to first train your pooch to "speak" on cue.
-Barking self-rewards the dog because he LIKES to bark.
-You'll find it much easier to teach Hush when the barking was your idea.
+One way to stop nuisance barking is to train your pooch to "speak" on cue.
+Barking is a reward to your dog because he LIKES to bark.
+You'll find it much easier to teach commands like “Hush” when the barking was your idea.

 - Identify a noise, such as the doorbell that reliably prompts a bark.